flyfoxuk/casinocoin-libjs/README.md

 $ lerna clean
 ```

-The following package-specific commands can be executed from the root directory, eliminating the need to `cd` into sub-directories and run commands.
+The following package-specific commands can be executed from the root directory, eliminating the need to `cd` into package sub-directories and run commands.

 ### @casinocoin/libjs